Raymond James invests in training, even as other firms cut back

-DALLAS (Reuters) - At a time when some larger Wall Street firms are trimming training programs to cut costs, Raymond James Financial Inc (RJF.N) is bulking up its plan to develop the next generation of advisers.
+DALLAS, April 30 (Reuters) - At a time when some larger Wall Street firms are trimming training programs to cut costs, Raymond James Financial Inc is bulking up its plan to develop the next generation of advisers.

 Raymond James plans to build on a highly successful program developed by Memphis-based brokerage Morgan Keegan, which it acquired last year for $1.2 billion.
 It will spend more to integrate its plan with Morgan Keegan’s model, Paul Reilly, the chief executive of Raymond James, said.